 Reproduced individual patient data were included in the NH sample for the main analysis.
-Beproduced individual patient data were included in the external control sample for Sensitivity Analysis 1 only.
-Reproduced individual patient data were included in the external control sample for Sensitivity Analysis 1 only. included in the external control sample for Sensitivity Analysis 2 only. dBirth cohort not reported. eReported for N=504 in the cohort analyzed for time to death since age 10 years.
-Cardiac medication use reported in aggregate.
-ACEI=angiotensin-converting enzyme inhibitor; ARB=angiotensin receptor blocker; DMD=Duchenne muscular dystrophy; ECHO=echocardiogram; NH=natural history; SLR=systematic literature review; TLR=targeted literature review
+Reproduced individual patient data were included in the external control sample for Sensitivity Analysis 1 only.
+Reproduced individual patient data were included in the external control sample for Sensitivity Analysis 2 only. dBirth cohort not reported.
+Reported for N=504 in the cohort analyzed for time to death since age ACEI=angiotensin-converting enzyme inhibitor; ARB=angiotensin receptor blocker; ECHO=echocardiogram; SLR=systematic literature review; TLR=targeted literature review